-Since its inception, The NROC Project has been dedicated to creating open educational resources (OER) designed to broaden learners’ access to high-quality educational opportunities.
+Since its inception, The NROC Project has been dedicated to creating open educational resources (OER), including free educational websites and digital textbooks, designed to broaden learners’ access to high-quality educational opportunities.
 OER are materials that have been licensed in ways that are otherwise forbidden under standard copyright rules.

 A personalized learning platform designed to improve math and English readiness